Table of Contents

 skipSpace :: (a, L.ByteString) -> Maybe (a, L.ByteString)

-skipSpace (a, s) = Just (a, L.dropWhile isSpace s)Once again, we were faced with a pattern of repeated behaviour: consume some string, return a result, and return the remaining string for the next function to consume.
+skipSpace (a, s) = Just (a, L8.dropWhile isSpace s)Once again, we were faced with a pattern of repeated behaviour: consume some string, return a result, and return the remaining string for the next function to consume.
 However, this pattern was more insidious: if we wanted to pass another piece of information down the chain, we'd have to modify nearly every element of the chain, turning each two-tuple into a three-tuple!

 We addressed this by moving the responsibility for managing the current piece of string out of the individual functions in the chain, and into the function that we used to chain them together.